bitquery/streaming-data-platform-docs/docs/ide/subscription.md

 > Query used: [Real Time Blocks Subscription | BSC](https://graphql.bitquery.io/ide/Real-Time-Blocks-Subscription--BSC)

 Once you click on the "Play" button, you are initiating a real-time query of the data.
-If you want to pause this , you can click on the button again.
+If you want to pause this, you can click on the button again.

 Additionally, you may be able to see the refresh seconds or intervals in the IDE.